CCSU-DesignPatterns-F20/DesignPatternsCourseInfo/Syllabus-417.md

 -   CLO-5: Knowledge of how to incorporate the following frameworks into an application design: Collections, Generics, Composite, Comparators, and MVC (SO-1,2,6)

--   CLO-6: Better understand unit and integration testing design and how to automate testing of each (SO-1,2,6)

--   CLO-7: The course will culminate in a large final project that will require working on teams and choosing the right design patterns covered throughout the course (SO-1,2,5,6)
+-   CLO-6: The course will culminate in a large final project that will require working on teams using proper source control practices and choosing the right design patterns covered throughout the course (SO-1,2,5,6)

 **Grading for the course:**